-Generally, if you exchange business or investment property solely for business or investment property of a like kind, section 1031 provides that no gain or loss is recognized.
-If, as part of the exchange, vou also receive other (not like-kind) property or money, gain is recognized to the extent of the other property and money received, but a loss isn't recognized.
+Generally, if you exchange business or investment real property solely for business or investment real property of a like kind, section 1031 provides that no gain or loss is recognized.
+If, as part of the exchange, you also receive other (not like-kind) property or money, gain is recognized to the extent of the other property and money received, but a loss isn't recognized.

-Section 1031 doesn't apply to exchanges of inventory, stocks, bonds, notes, other securities or evidence of indebtedness, interests in a partnership, certificates of trust or beneficial interests, or certain other assets.
+Section 1031 doesn't apply to exchanges of real property held primarily for sale, or exchanges of personal or intangible property.
 See section 1031(a)(2).
 In addition, section 1031 doesn't apply to certain exchanges involving tax-exempt use property subject to a lease.
 See section 470(e)(4).